lloydroc/lloydroc.github.io/content/post/c/regex_pcre.md

 }
 {{< / highlight >}}

 In this example there is a loop that goes through the subject using the `ovector`.
 I wanted to use the helper functions `pcre2_substring_copy_bynumber` or `pcre2_substring_get_bynumber`, however, I could not get them to work.
 For `pcre2_substring_copy_bynumber` it would match both `Lloyd Rochester` and `Lloyd` but then would give me a `PCRE2_ERROR_NOMEMORY` on the third.
-For `pcre2_substring_get_bynumber` I mainly got segmentations faults.
+For `pcre2_substring_get_bynumber` I mainly got segmentation faults.
 I'm still not sure why these helper functions couldn't be used.